Matt Haig: Early life

 Haig was born on 3 July 1975 in Sheffield.
-He went on to study English and History at the University of Hull.
+He grew up in the Nottinghamshire town of Newark and later went on to study English and History at the University of Hull.

 Career

 Haig is the author of both fiction and non-fiction for children and adults.
 His work of non-fiction, Reasons to Stay Alive, was a number one Sunday Times bestseller and was in the UK top 10 for 46 weeks.
-His bestselling children's novel, Father Christmas and Me, is currently being adapted for film, produced by StudioCanal and Blueprint Pictures.
+His children's novel, A Boy Called Christmas, was adapted for film which was produced by StudioCanal and Blueprint Pictures.

 His novels are often dark and quirky takes on family life.
 The Last Family in England retells Shakespeare's Henry IV, Part 1 with the protagonists as dogs.
-His second novel Dead Fathers Club is based on Hamlet, telling the story of an introspective 11-year-old dealing with the recent death of his father and the subsequent appearance of his father's ghost.
+His second novel The Dead Fathers Club is based on Hamlet, telling the story of an introspective 11-year-old dealing with the recent death of his father and the subsequent appearance of his father's ghost.
 His third adult novel, The Possession of Mr Cave, deals with an obsessive father desperately trying to keep his teenage daughter safe.
 His children's novel, Shadow Forest, is a fantasy that begins with the horrific death of the protagonists' parents.
 It won the Nestlé Children's Book Prize in 2007.
 He followed it with the sequel, Runaway Troll, in 2008.